GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 "Private Use" is analogous to having a hammer.
 If I have a hammer, I can use it to hammer nails.
 If my friend comes over, they can pick up my hammer and hammer nails as well, but then I can't use the hammer anymore.
 "Distribution" is also analogous to me having a hammer.
 Except, when my friend comes over instead of me letting him use my hammer, I duplicate the hammer and give him the duplicate.
 Then we both have hammers and can hammer nails.

-<h3 id="Patent_Use">Patent Use</h3>
+<h4 id="Patent_Use">Patent Use</h4>

 When a contributor uses patent rights and claims that they hold in this project they grant everyone using this project the right to use those patent rights and claims in this project, and its derivatives, as well.

-<h3 id="Distribution_Final">Distribution Final Form</h3>
+<h4 id="Distribution_Final">Distribution Final Form</h4>

 "Distribution Final Form" is a special form of distribution that means that the project may be distributed to others only in its final forms.

-"Distribution Final Form" is explicitly implied for every final form of this project, this includes, but is not limited to, it's finished form (such as binaries, executables, compiled forms, etc.), and it's remote form (such as a website, hosted, cloud, as a service versions, or live service versions).
+"Distribution Final Form" is explicitly implied for every final form of this project, this includes, but is not limited to, it's finished form (such as binaries, executables, compiled forms, etc.), and its remote form (such as a website, hosted, cloud, as a service versions, or live service versions).
 This provision explicitly doesn't allow distribution in the raw forms (such as source code).

 "Raw forms" being any forms that the customer, consumer, end user, or entity can use to build another form, usually the finished form.